-Albóndigas are a simple comfort food, easy to make and even easier to eat.
+Albóndigas are a simple Mexican comfort food, easy to make and even easier to eat.
 I always serve these Mexican meatballs in a tomato chipotle sauce.
 Some people like to make their albóndigas bigger so they can accommodate a whole egg filling on the inside.
 My husband only likes them without egg, so I finally learned this recipe from our family friend, Esmeralda.
-It’s a simple but traditional Mexican dish sure to please the whole family.
+It’s an easy but traditional Mexican dish sure to please the whole family.

 This past weekend I had the pleasure of speaking at the Blogalicious Weekend conference at the Ritz-Carlton South Beach in Florida.
 I had an absolutely incredible time and was inspired by so many of the women I met.